MPCMEvolution/MPCMArchive/abstracts/16-hidden-markov-models-studying-evolution-binary-morphological-characters.md

----
-title: "<strong>Chapter 16:</strong> Hidden Markov Models for Studying the Evolution of Binary Morphological Characters"
+# <strong>Chapter 16:</strong> Hidden Markov Models for Studying the Evolution of Binary Morphological Characters
-date: "2014-06-12"
----

 by **Jeremy M. Beaulieu** and **Brian C. O’Meara**